 Track and Field

-The sport of track and field consists of various competitive athletic events usually performed on a running track or in the field associated with it.
+The sport of track and field consists of various competitive athletic events usually performed on a running track or in an area adjacent called a field.

 For more information about these events, including history, landmark achievements and biomechanical information Wikipedia is a great place to start.